Minimal orthonormal bases for pure quantum state estimation: Method

-To estimate an arbitrary state in dimension $d$ we first measure the canonical basis.
-Then, we set a complete, full binary tree with $d$ leaves.
-The total number of nodes in the tree is $2d- 1$.
-Since we have to measure at least $2$ projectors for each one of the $d-1$ internal nodes, the total number of projectors will be at least $2d-2$.
-We can organize these on $2$ bases.
+This section shows that the projective measurement required by the tomographic protocol can be arranged in a minimum number of three measurement bases.
+We first measure the canonical basis, giving us access to the amplitudes $\{ c_k\}$ of the pure state Eq.~\eqref{psi_d}.
+The other two measurement bases obtain the phases $\{\phi_k \}$.
+Since we have to measure at least $2$ projectors for each one of the $d-1$ internal nodes, the total number of projectors will be at least $2d-2$, which can be organized into $2$ measurement bases.
 A simple way to do this is to generate $d-1$ random vectors, one for each $\mathcal{H}^{(d_m)}$ with $d_m > 1$, in the tree, use the Gram-Schmidt method on the set, and complete with a last element to form a basis.
 Another way to obtain bases for the method involves a binary tree with the same structure as the one that we use to reconstruct $d$-dimensional states.
 Each leaf $m=d, ..., 2d-1$ now contains a vector in the computational basis